-The Beach, also known as the Upper Cheeks, stretches from the Perverse Traverse all the way over to the gully between the Cheeks and the Diamond.
-The white faces of the Cheeks house some of the steepest climbs in the area and is sunny in the morning and goes into the shade in the early afternoon.
+The Beach, specifically the wide ledge at the base of the Upper Cheeks, stretches from the Perverse Traverse rightward to the gully next to the Diamond.
+The white faces of the Upper Cheeks house some of the steepest climbs in the area.

 A common approach from the left side is via the Perverse Traverse.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Beach:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Beach:

 Featured Route For The Beach

 Quadruple cracks on Lions, Tigers, and Bears.

 When is someone going to free that Soul Finger?
 Think there has been a rope up there for some time.